 Most days in November through May, opportunities are abundant for winter recreation or simply playing in the snow at Crater Lake National Park.
-Join a popular ranger-guided snowshoe walk or ski in solitude along a designated route.
+Join a popular ranger-guided snowshoe walk, or ski in solitude along a designated route.
+Winter activities in the park also require knowledge of winter safety.
 Whatever activity you choose, please watch this winter safety video of the hidden dangers that snow may present.Winter Backcountry Camping

 Ranger-Guided Snowshoe Walks